 Do My Tax Dollars Support the Embudo Valley Library & Community Center?

 Since the Embudo Valley Library serves un-incorporated areas of Rio Arriba County, we do not receive municipal tax dollars to support library operations.
-Thanks to Commissioners Elias Coríz, Alfredo Montoya and Felipe Martinez, we do receive a critical stipend from Rio Arriba County to help offset the cost of ongoing library operations.
+Thanks to the Rio Arriba County Commissioners we receive a stipend from Rio Arriba County to help offset the cost of ongoing library operations.
 We are also eligible to receive New Mexico State Aid to public libraries, since we meet or exceed all minimum guidelines for public library service outlined in the NM Administrative Code 4.5.2.

 Even so, in most years, this amounts to less than 15% of our operating need from government sources.
 The rest of our budget must be fundraised each year.
 We rely on local support and individual donations to make up a significant portion of our budget.
-Don’t miss our annual Art Auction and ongoing Book Sale fundraisers!
-In addition, several foundations provide core and program support to the organization.
+Many foundations provide operating and program support to the organization.

 Over 100 local individuals